Image classification is the processes of grouping image pixels into

 · Band width for seed point generation: 2

-· Neighborhood determination: 4 direction (Neumann neighborhood)
+· Neighborhood determination: 4 direction (Neumann

 · Distance determination: Feature space and position